Stochastic gravitational-wave background search using data from five pulsar timing arrays

-Single-pulsar noise modeling determines two or three parameters per pulsar and backend.
-The WN covariance matrix $\bN$ is set by these parameters and by the \texttt{.tim} file contents.
-NG, PPTA, MPTA, and seven EPTA backends use the parameters $EFAC$, $EQUAD$, and $ECORR$~\cite[Eq.~2]{agazie2023nanograv}.
-InPTA and the remaining EPTA backends only use $EFAC$ and $EQUAD$~\cite{goncharov2025reading}.
+The next analysis step is single-pulsar noise modeling, which determines each pulsar's WN covariance matrix $\bN$ appearing in the Gaussian likelihood~\cite[Eq.~7.27]{taylor2021nanohertz} (see~\ref{EM:4}).
+This modeling yields two or three parameters per pulsar and backend-$\efac$, $\equad$, and (in some cases) $\ecorr$.
+NG, PPTA, MPTA, and seven EPTA backends use all three parameters~\cite[Eq.~2]{agazie2023nanograv}, while InPTA and the remaining EPTA backends use only $\efac$ and $\equad$~\cite{goncharov2025reading}.